Guided vs Prompt Design: Choose Your Jewelry Path

 Compare the two main approaches to AI jewelry design and discover which method best suits your creative workflow and experience level.

-Tashvi AI offers two distinct approaches to jewelry design: Guided Design and Prompt-Based Design.
-Both lead to beautiful results, but they suit different working styles, experience levels, and creative needs.
-Understanding the strengths of each approach will help you choose the right method for your project—or use both strategically.
+Tashvi AI gives you two ways to work inside one conversational Create: you can describe your piece in natural language, or switch on Guided Design to be walked through it step by step.
+Both live in the same design conversation and lead to beautiful results, but they suit different working styles, experience levels, and creative needs.
+Understanding the strengths of each will help you choose the right way to work for your project—or use both together.

 Guided Design: Structure and Simplicity

-Guided Design works like a conversation.
-The platform asks you a series of questions about your design preferences, and uses your answers to generate tailored options.
+Guided Design turns the conversation into a step-by-step walkthrough.
+When you switch it on, Tashvi asks you a series of questions about your design preferences and uses your answers to generate tailored options.
 This structured approach is perfect for beginners or anyone who wants a clear path from concept to design.

 You'll be asked about style preferences (modern, vintage, minimalist, ornate), intended use (engagement ring, everyday wear, special occasion), materials, budget considerations, and aesthetic inspirations.
 Each answer helps narrow the design space to options that match your vision.